-In the preparation of the consolidated annual accounts, the directors of the Parent company are responsible for assessing the Group's ability to continue as a going concern, revealing, as appropriate, the issues related to the company in operation and using the accounting principle of the operating business except if the aforementioned administrators intend to liquidate the Group or cease operations, or else there is no other realistic alternative.
+In preparing the consolidated financial statements, the Parent's directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.

-The audit and compliance committee is responsible for supervising the process of preparing and presenting the annual accounts.
+The Parent's audit and compliance committee is responsible for overseeing the process involved in the preparation and presentation of the consolidated financial statements.